arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

 > ⚠ When you are using a Linux agent, you need to pass other environment variables that you want to use as well, because these are not available.
 To be able to use the `ArmOutputs` environment variable, it must be explicitly added to the environment-variables.

+> 💡 We have seen a much better performance when using Linux agents, and would recommend using Linux agents when possible.

 Example of how to use this function in an Azure DevOps pipeline:

 ```yaml